 DECLARATION.
-In order to obtain the benefit of the act of Congress, of the 7th July, 1838, entitled "An act grantday of September 1838 personally appeared before the undersigned one of the Judges of the Court of Common Planter the undersigned one of the Judges of the Court of Surveyer - age in the country of Albarry age years, who being first duly sworn, according to law, doth, on her oath, make the following declaration, in order to obtain the benefit of the provision made by the act of Congress, passed July 7, 1838, entitled " An act granting half pay and pensions to certain widows?
-That she is the widow of Nathaniel Sawyer who was a private & Sergeant in the army of the revolution, and formany formed asherein after Water touit in the Company Abbott in the Regiment Poor; so a private for at least Eight mo
+In order to obtain the benefit of the act of Congress, of the 7th July, 1838, entitled "An act grantday of September 1838 personally appeared Sinte of New York, as: County of Allany On this before the undersigned one of the Judges of the bourt of Commen Par in and for said County, Fundence Sawyer - age a resident of Cohoes - in the county of Albarry - age aged years, who being first duly sworn, according to law, doth, on her oath, make the following declaration, in order to obtain the benefit of the provision made by the act of Congress, passed July 7.
+1838, entitled " An act granting half pay and pensions to certain midows ?
+That she is the widow of Nathaniel Sawyer who was a private & Sergeant in the army of the revolution, and served as herein after States, tonit in the Corpany Abbott in The Regiment Poor; as a private for at least Eight mo 1115, as a Sergeant for at least one year